sanjitram/codeforces-chrome-extension_WOC/README.md

-# A fully functional chrome extension for competing in 1v1 coding battles with your friends.
+# A fully functional chrome extension for competing in 1v1 coding battles on codeforces.
 # Tech Stack: HTML, CSS, Javascript.